andypiper/stackypi-style/examples/README.md

+# Examples

-A place to put clearly commented example code
+A place to put (clearly commented) example code